swcarpentry/DEPRECATED-boot-camps/Make/README.md

 * If you know how to build pipes using shell, would you like to be able to call them quickly using basically one short command?

 Make is a good solution to support work automation and helps with data analysis and management.
+Make can be used to automatically update any set of files that depend on another set of files.

 ###We will focus on:
 1. [Managing files and dependencies.](1_Basic_Make.md)